jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 *   Highlight `{==highlight==}{>>comment<<}`

 [`cm-mode`][ce] is a minor mode that provides support for CriticMarkup in Emacs.
+Like other packages described, it is available on [MELPA][ml] and [MELPA Stable][ms].
 First, it provides font-lock support for the markup tags above, and it defines the customizable faces used to highlight them.
 To customize the faces, see the `criticmarkup-faces` group.
 Second, it provides keybindings for insert CriticMarkup tags to track changes in a file:

 *   `C-c * a` - add text
 *   `C-c * d` - delete text